Policies and Bylaws

 Multi-Year Accessibility Plan (.pdf)

-- This 2014-21 accessibility plan outlines the policies and actions that the University Students’ Council will put in place and maintain to improve opportunities for people with disabilities.
+• This 2022-27 accessibility plan outlines the policies and actions that the University Students’ Council will maintain and continue in order to improve opportunities for people with disabilities.

 Ancillary Fees (.pdf)